Canada Feminist Fund

 The Canada Feminist Fund (CFF)

-For 2020-2021, the new Canada Feminist Fund will focus on supporting projects which seek to foster gender equality and the empowerment of women and girls through working with civil society and local partners in the Palestinian territories.
+For 2022-2023, the Canada Feminist Fund will focus on supporting projects that seek to foster gender equality and the empowerment of women and girls through working with civil society and local partners in the Palestinian territories (West Bank, Gaza and East Jerusalem).

 To achieve this objective, the CFF will fund projects that: